 Though the church is not well-known or advertised among tourists, it is easy enough to locate.
 The staircase that will lead you directly there can be found on the unmarked road that leads from Sfakion towards Kampia and Anopolis.

 The old church of St. Barbara is a logical starting point for the trail as it is located close to downtown Hora Sfakion.
 There is a narrow path that leads behind the church and opens out at the main road.

-Simply follow the stairs to the top and the footpath that continues on from them.
+Simply follow the stairs to the top and then walk along the footpath that continues on from them.
 It is impossible to get lost as there is only one way to go.

 As you ascend the steps and leave the village of Hora Sfakion behind, you are rewarded with wonderful panoramas of Sfakion and the Mediterranean.
 At the conclusion of the trail, you will find a tiny church that has been crafted into the cave.
 Inside, simple Orthodox paintings hang from the walls.